 racing down the snow

 brother and cousins watching

 Gosh I miss Mauna Kea during the snow.
 Tends to happen every year but I haven’t gone lately.
 Okay, one more…?

 more grief than it’s worth

-I should write a book about being born and raised here, but the entire thing will just be a series of haikus — hundreds of them! — and all weirdly specific.
-Although to be honest I feel like the above haikus could apply to a lot of towns… hmmm.
+I should write a book about being born and raised here, but the entire thing could just be a series of haikus — hundreds of them! — and all super specific yet incredibly vague, like basically every haiku I’ve ever read.